conan-io/conan-io.github.io/_posts/2022-10-12-Different-flavors-Clang-compiler-Windows.markdown

 ```

 But with some minor changes:

-The path location of the environments point to the cygwin “bin” folder
+- The path location of the environments point to the cygwin "bin" folder
-It is necessary to indicate that Unix Makefiles are necessary, as the default ``MinGW Makefiles`` will not work
+- It is necessary to indicate that Unix Makefiles are necessary, as the default ``MinGW Makefiles`` will not work
-The compiler version is 8, because that matches the one installed in cygwin
+- The compiler version is 8, because that matches the one installed in cygwin
-The ``compiler.libcxx`` here is ``libstdc++``, but it can also be ``libstdc++11`` and even ``libc++``, resulting in this later case in using different runtime libraries (check the “Different runtime” section)
+- The ``compiler.libcxx`` here is ``libstdc++``, but it can also be ``libstdc++11`` and even ``libc++``, resulting in this later case in using different runtime libraries (check the "Different runtime" section)

 The result of creating this package shows: